t-shoemaker/2024_dtl_lm-interpretability/_sources/chapters/09_gpt.md

 Generative Pre-Trained Transformers (GPT)
 =========================================

-This chapter uses GPT-2 as an example of a generative large language model.
+This chapter discusses text generation with GPT-2.
 After looking at how the model represents next token predictions, it overviews sampling strategies and discusses some approaches to investigate the sampling space.
 The second half of the chapter moves to mechanistic interpretability, using activation patching and model steering to isolate GPT-2's behavior in specific parts of the network architecture.

 + **Data:** A small dataset of sentence pairs with contrasting tokens
 + **Credits:** Portions of this chapter are adapted from Neel Nanda's